Should I pack the volt meter?

 To use the volt meter, test the energizer first.
 Touch the metal clip on the meter to the positive (red) terminal and the probe to negative (black).
 The meter should blink dimly at 10,000 V in time with a clicking sound from the energizer (we explain this here).
 The light can be hard to see; best find some shade.

-Next, stab the probe into the ground as deep as you can and touch the clip to anywhere on the hot line.
+Next, hook the energizer up to the fence: red to the polywire, black to the ground stake.
+Stab the probe of the voltage tester into the ground as deep as you can and touch the clip to anywhere on the hot line.

 If you see much less than 10,000 V, water your ground stake at least.